chadly/Geocoding.net/README.md

 See latest [release notes](https://github.com/chadly/Geocoding.net/releases/latest).

-:warning: There are some open issues ([#29](https://github.com/chadly/Geocoding.net/issues/29), [#45](https://github.com/chadly/Geocoding.net/issues/45), [#48](https://github.com/chadly/Geocoding.net/issues/48)),  with MapQuest which have some workarounds.
-If you would like to hep fix the issues, PRs are welcome.
+:warning: There are some open issues ([#29](https://github.com/chadly/Geocoding.net/issues/29), [#45](https://github.com/chadly/Geocoding.net/issues/45), [#48](https://github.com/chadly/Geocoding.net/issues/48)) regarding MapQuest which have some workarounds.
+If you would like to help fix the issues, PRs are welcome.

 ##Installation